jonnonz1/nz-statute-book/acts/public/2003/gambling-act-2003.md

 (4) A licensed promoter must pay all money held in the trust account on behalf of the society to the society— (a) within 7 days of a request from the society to do so; or (b) if no request has been made, within 28 days if the licensed promoter has ceased to act for the society.
-(5) A person who knowingly contravenes this section commits an offence and is liable on summary conviction to a fine not exceeding $2,000.
+(5) A person who knowingly contravenes this section commits an offence and is liable on conviction to a fine not exceeding $2,000.

 **Other matters**